publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch39/schIII/m__us_usc_t22_s2779a.md

     This chapter, referred to in subsecs. (a) and (c), was in the original “this Act”, meaning [Pub.
 L. 90–629][/us/pl/90/629], Oct.
 22, 1968, [82 Stat.
 1321][/us/stat/82/1321], which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2751 of this title][/us/usc/t22/s2751] and Tables.

     The Export Administration Act of 1979, referred to in subsec. (c), is [Pub.
 L. 96–72][/us/pl/96/72], Sept.
 29, 1979, [93 Stat.
-503][/us/stat/93/503], as amended, which is classified principally to section 2401 et seq. of Title 50, Appendix, War and National Defense.
-For complete classification of this Act to the Code, see Short Title note set out under [section 2401 of Title 50][/us/usc/t50/s2401], Appendix, and Tables.
+503][/us/stat/93/503], which is classified principally to chapter 56 (§ 4601 et seq.) of Title 50, War and National Defense.
+For complete classification of this Act to the Code, Tables.

  __Amendments__